MustafaRaad/Students-attendance-management-web-application/README.md

 Graduting project of final year project for Unvirsty of Inforemations Technology and Communications => uoitc.edu.iq
 Idea: Gaith Kamil & Minatallah
-All rights recieved for Mustafa Raad Mutashar => ofydesigner.2008@gmail.com
+All rights reserved for Mustafa Raad Mutashar => ofydesigner.2008@gmail.com
 -----------
 ##Angular freamwork
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.1.